Alisa Opar is the features editor at Audubon magazine.

 Climate Advocates Want to See a More Just Transition Away from Fossil Fuels

-December 15, 2022 — While the Inflation Reduction Act promises to inject billions of dollars into frontline communities, environmental justice leaders are concerned about the bill’s support for pollution-producing energy sources.
+December 15, 2022 — While the Inflation Reduction Act promises to inject billions of dollars into frontline communities, environmental justice leaders are concerned about its support for pollution-producing energy sources.

 Left photo shows a close-up of a hand holding a bird with a yellow head, striped wings, and white belly.
 On the right, a hand holds a bird with a black-capped head and a black-and-white body.